AnirudhMaiya/Messup/README.md

 Messup introduces linear behaviour between training samples like Mixup.
 Mixup converges to ERM strategy when the parameters of beta distribution tends to zero, i.e. the coefficient λ ~ beta(0,0) = 1.
 Like Mixup, Messup's smoothing constant can also be made to 1.
 Thereby making network to use ERM strategy.

+## Can it compete with Mixup?

+Mixup constructs virtual samples in a step itself.
+Suppose X is a training sample and λ is the coefficent.
+The Virtual sample is <br>
+λ\*X + (1-λ)\*shuffle(X).
+But Messup does it across steps since EMA comes into play.
+So it encounters the same sample from previous step but with reduced weight.
+This in an intuitive sense lags behind mixup because of this reason.
+So I never ran the comparision because Mixup would naturally outperform Messup.
+Although since this is not a time series problem, I think we can shuffle the previously encountered data between steps and increase the robustness.

+## Prerequisites

+- PyTorch > 1.4

+## Experiment

+To run Messup I use Cifar-10 on ResNet with only Identity skips from <a href = "https://github.com/kuangliu/pytorch-cifar">this repository</a>.<br>